 - Business mathematics

-A mathematician is characterised not only by specialist knowledge, but in particular by the skills such as the ability to think abstractedly, logically and to complement and structure complex situations.
-Possible tasks in business and industry are::
+Mathematicians are not only characterized by specialist knowledge, but in particular by skills such as the ability to think abstractly and logically as well as to grasp and structure complex issues.
+Possible tasks in business and industry are:

-- Creation of risk forecasts (insurances) / analysis of the rate developments in the area of financial management (shares, etc.)
+- Creation of risk forecasts (insurance) / analysis of price developments in the financial sector (shares, etc.)

-- Improvement of the encoding techniques for, e.g., online banking and phone, internet, music and images
+- Improvement of encoding techniques, e.g. for online banking and telephone, internet, music and images

-- Optimization of itineraries, e.g. for trains, buses and aeroplanes
+- Optimization of schedules, e.g. for trains, buses and planes

 - Development of mathematical models (automotive, aerospace, steel industry, medicine)

-- Processing and evaluation of data, e.g. in banks and insurances
+- Processing and evaluation of data, e.g. in banks and insurance companies